 A notable exception to these statements has been the introduction of the Benelli Nova pump action shotgun in 1999.
 This gun features synthetic stock and fore-end and a unique polymer-coated receiver that houses their standard rotary lock-up design.
 Additionally, the Nova has some radically different stock and fore-end geometry that makes the gun instantly identifiable as a Benelli product.
-This new gun has been an almost immediate success, giving Benelli more than an 11% share in pump action shotguns in less than 2 years.
+This new gun was an almost immediate success, giving Benelli more than an 11% share in pump action shotguns in its first year.
 However, field reports indicate that the gun's weakness may be fragility in its fire control assembly and in the action bar/fore-end assembly.
+This and the gun's relatively high price have eroded that share to just above 7%.